shilianghe007/shilianghe007.github.io/README.md

 A Github Pages template for academic websites.
-This was forked (then detached) from [Xiao Li's personal website](https://github.com/Heimine/Heimine.github.io), which is © 2016 Michael Rose and released under the MIT License.
-See LICENSE.md.
+This was forked (then detached) from [Xiao Li's personal website](https://github.com/Heimine/Heimine.github.io).

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.